CWILDMOUNTAIN/ha-wattwise/README.md

 2. **Set up WattWise in AppDaemon**
   - Place `wattwise.py` (the WattWise script) in your AppDaemon apps directory (e.g., `/config/appdaemon/apps/` or `/root/addon_configs/a0d7b954_appdaemon/apps/`).
 You can do this via SSH or via the Visual Studio Code AddOns.

   - Configure the app in `apps.yaml` in the same folder.
-Define your user-specific settings here.**Configure the app in `apps.yaml` in the same folder.
-Define your user-specific settings here.Example `apps.yaml` Configuration:**
+Define your user-specific settings here.

 ```yaml
 wattwise: